 If you enjoy checking in and out of a different hotel every day, then click away – this tour’s not for you!
-But if you love the ability to settle in to a hotel for a full one week stay, to unpack your suitcases, and to properly get to know the region you’re staying in, please keep reading.
+But if you love the ability to settle in to a hotel for an extended stay, to unpack your suitcases, and to properly get to know the region you’re staying in, please keep reading.

-We’ve a wonderful way for you to enjoy an in-depth experience of France’s beautiful Loire Valley in late September, 2019, staying for a full week in Tours and with daily activities taking you to all the best places in the nearby region.
+We’ve a wonderful way for you to enjoy an in-depth experience taking you first to the beautiful beaches of Brittany and then to the lovely Loire Valley in late September, 2019, staying for three nights in St Malo then four nights in Tours and with daily activities taking you to all the best places in the nearby regions.

 France’s regions offer a delightful mix of beautiful countryside, quaint towns and villages, over-the-top grand castles, and, of course, wineries galore.
-We chose the Loire Valley for this landcruise because it has one of the finest concentrations of all these elements.
+We chose two of the most distinctive French experiences for this tour.
+Brittany for the beauty of coastal France, its beaches, Mont St Michel, and a chance to include the Channel Islands too, and then the Loire Valley because it has the finest concentrations of castles and chateaus of anywhere in France.

-We call these “land cruises” because, just like a regular cruise, you unpack your bag once, and then enjoy an entire seven nights in the same hotel.
+We call these “land cruises” because, just like a regular cruise, you enjoy extended stays in each hotel.
 Also, just like a regular cruise, you’ve a full-time “cruise manager” who is devoted to helping you with everything and anything you might need (me!).
 Again, just like a regular cruise, you’ve got touring arranged almost every day – but unlike a regular cruise, we include the touring at no extra cost.

 There are some other things unlike a regular cruise, too.
 You’re not part of a crowd of several thousand people who all crush into small towns at the same time.
 You’re not restricted only to coastal or river ports.
 You’re not limited to the ship’s schedule, making for a series of rushed port stops, because you’ll never miss its sailing.